Skip navigation

 Exams and Tests

 Tests often show that one eye has trouble looking to the side while the other eye moves normally.
-An examination shows the eyes do not line up either at rest or when looking in the direction of the weak eye.
+An exam shows the eyes do not line up either at rest or when looking in the direction of the weak eye.

 You may need to be referred to a doctor who specializes in vision problems related to the nervous system (neuro-ophthalmologist).